-Time Zone: Select the Time Zone from the drop-down menu.

-Daylight Saving: To select Daylight Saving time manually, select enabled or disabled, and enter a start date and an end date for daylight saving time.

-Server: synchronizes computer clock times in a network of computers.
+- Time Zone: Select the Time Zone from the drop-down menu. - Daylight Saving: To select Daylight Saving time manually, select enabled or disabled, and enter a start date and an end date for daylight saving time. - Enable NTP NTP is short for Network Time Protocol.
+NTP Server: synchronizes computer clock times in a network of computers.
 Check this box to use a NTP server.
-This will only connect to a server on the Internet, not a local server.

-NTP Server Used: Enter the NTP server or select one from the drop-down menu.

-Manual: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second and then click Set Time.
+This will only connect to a server on the Internet, not a local server. - NTP Server Used: Enter the NTP server or select one from the drop-down menu. - Manual: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second and then click Set Time.
 You can also click Copy Your Computer's Time Settings.